Blockchain definition stated that it’s a list of digital currency blocks chained together using cryptographic nodes as the ledger system.

 If a hacker starts changing records in one ledger, all other nodes would reject it, since new record will not match the stored data.

 There’s no centralized authority that can manipulate a Blockchain.

 The only way to manipulate data is for every single node to conspire together, which is unlikely.

-Some blockchains are susceptible to 51 percent attacks, whereby a group of attackers controls more than half of a blockchain’s computing power.
+Some blockchains are susceptible to 51 percent attacks, whereby, a group of attackers controls more than half of a blockchain’s computing power.

-Benefits of blockchain development
+Benefits of blockchain technology

 2. Cost effective: Blockchain is very cheap compared to what middlemen charge to move finance between financial institutions.